atsaloli/cicd/gitlab-ci/02-ci-basics/45-deploying-to-stage-via-git.md

 Explanation of the git command:

-GIT_SSH_COMMAND allows us to define flags that ssh should use (to specify the identity key file).
+`GIT_SSH_COMMAND` allows us to define flags that ssh should use (to specify the identity key file).

---force allows us to push from master to stage:
+`--force` allows us to push from master to stage overriding the built-in safeguards:

 >       -f, --force
 >           Usually, the command refuses to update a remote ref that is not an ancestor of the local ref used to overwrite it.
 Also, when --force-with-lease option is used, the command refuses to update a remote